skyflowapi/skyflow-iOS/README.md

 )

 let collectElementOptions = Skyflow.CollectElementOptions(
-  required: false  //indicates whether the field is marked as required.
+  required: false,  //indicates whether the field is marked as required.
 Defaults to 'false',
-  enableCardIcon: true // indicates whether card icon should be enabled (only for CARD_NUMBER inputs) )
+  enableCardIcon: true, // indicates whether card icon should be enabled (only for CARD_NUMBER inputs)
+  format: "mm/yy" //Format for the element (only applies currently for EXPIRATION_DATE element type) )

 const element = container.create(input: collectElementInput, options: collectElementOptions)